Online legal trainings

 Email Lindsay directly with ethics questions or situations that you would like us to discuss!
 Scenarios will be offered anonymously during the webinar.

-**MCLE credit is not provided for viewings of recorded trainings
+*MCLE credit is not provided for viewings of this recorded training

 Equitable Communications with Clients, Classes, and Communities